 Welcome to Rugby 101.
-Here you’ll find a guide to rugby terminology, basic rules of the game, and helpful diagrams to answer all your rugby questions.
+Here you’ll find a guide to rugby terminology, basic rules of the game, and helpful diagrams to answer your rugby questions.

 Each team is made up of two types of players: forwards and backs.
 Forwards tend to be the bigger, more aggressive players, while backs are usually quick, agile players.
 The number on a player’s jersey corresponds to the position she’s playing.
 1-8 are forwards; 9-15 are backs.
 The positions are: